codecrafters-io/build-your-own-grep/solutions/haskell/06-combining_character_classes/explanation.md

 In both cases you want to match the 'empty word' and are therefore the bases case for both functions.

 ### KleeneStar and KleenPlus
-In grep the pattern `abc` is the same as `.*abc.*`.
-To support this behaviour we have to insert at the start and end the kleene star with the wildcard.
-For this we required the following three functions:

-* [ ] `anyCharM :: M a` - matches any character
+In order to support the `*` and `+` operations the following are required:

 * [ ] `kleeneStarM :: M a -> M a` - matches the given character 0 or n times
 * [ ] `kleenePlusM :: M a -> M a` - matches the given character 1 or n times

 We implement `kleeneStarM` and `kleenePlusM` as a mutual recursion.
-Mutual recursion is when two or more functions call it self interchangable manner recursively.
+Mutual recursion is when two or more functions call it self interchangeable manner recursively.
 In our case `kleenStarM` uses / calls `kleenPlusM`, but also the other way around.

-## Implement Parser Using Megaparsec
+## Implement a Parser Using Megaparsec

+Next we need a way to parse the regular expressions given by the user.
+We use the [Megaparsec library](https://hackage.haskell.org/package/megaparsec) to do this, but you may choose to implement this using any of the parser libraries available in Haskell, or even implement your own.
+Alternatively, you could also just reuse the parser from the solution and concentrate on the matchers for the moment.

-We are going to implement a parser for the RegEx using the [Megaparsec library](https://hackage.haskell.org/package/megaparsec).
+We are going to implement a parser for regular expressions using the [Megaparsec library](https://hackage.haskell.org/package/megaparsec).
 Our parser should parse the Extended Backus Naur Form ([EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form)) from [this file](https://github.com/kean/Regex/blob/master/grammar.ebnf).

 This is an adjusted EBNF that better fits to our parser: